Governance

 The Officers of the Inn are Benchers elected annually to hold certain positions within the Inn for a one-year term.
 The Treasurer is the head of the Inn.
 The Treasurer is supported by the other Officers, namely the Keeper of the Library, the Keeper of the Black Book, and the Keeper of the Walks.
 The role of Dean of the Chapel is usually held by the Keeper of the Black Book but may be held by another Officer.

-Officers of the Inn for 2023
+Officers of the Inn for 2025

-Treasurer – The Rt Hon Sir Geoffrey Vos
+Treasurer – The Hon Sir Paul Morgan

 Elspeth Talbot Rice was called to the Bar by Lincoln’s Inn in 1990 and took Silk in 2008.
 She is head of chambers at XXIV Old Buildings, Lincoln’s Inn and specialises in contentious Chancery matters, in particular international trust disputes.